mrbenjoi/VS-Code-Remote-Containers-Latex-Template/README.md

 ### Prerequisites:

 - Install Visual-Studio-Code on your machine.
-  - On Linux: Use the .deb package version isntead of the Flatpak or Snap, otherwise the Remote Containers extension wont work properly.
+  - On Linux: Use the .deb package version instead of the Flatpak or Snap, otherwise the Remote Containers extension wont work properly.
 - Install Remote-Container-Extension in Visual-Studio-Code.
   - Link: https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers
 - Install Docker-Host on your machine.